Congressional District # 08

 Threats and ContaminantsGroundwater and soil at the site are contaminated with volatile organic compounds (VOCs), such as trichloroethylene (TCE), tetrachloroethene, 1,1-dichloroethene, vinyl chloride, and methylene chloride; semi-VOCs, such as Phenol and bis(2-ethylhexyl)phthalate; heavy metals, such as lead, mercury, cadmium, and cyanide; and polychlorinated biphenyls (PCBs).
 Long-term exposure or ingesting contaminated soil or groundwater could pose a health threat.
 An in-depth evaluation of the potential health risks associated with the site is included in the Remedial Investigation and Feasibility Study (RI/FS) reports and is summarized in the August 2013 Record of Decision.

-OEPA and the PRPs disputed a number of issues as part of the AOC that delayed the RI/FS but the issues been resolved.
+OEPA and the PRPs disputed a number of issues as part of the AOC that delayed the RI/FS but the issues were resolved.
 The parties agreed that a presumptive remedy approach could only be used upon a commitment by the PRPs to the remedy.
 The PRP's refusal to conduct non-intrusive investigatory activities for identified "hot spots" at the site was resolved through an AOC between select PRPs and U.S. EPA for removal of buried drums and drum impacted waste.
-In late March 1999, the PRPs submitted to OEPA a draft RI/FS work plan addendum as the comprehensive RI/FS work plan required by the AOC.

 U.S. EPA Involvement